 - Assign Seriousness Criteria (

-): Select this to reveal checkboxes you can select to assign seriousness.
+): For Events and Complaints, select this to reveal checkboxes you can select to assign seriousness.
 Vault displays the selected criteria below the item.

 Add Products